ayan4m1/atlas-tile-server/README.md

 # ATLAS Tile Server

-This project provides one half of a simple and flexible system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an ATLAS server grid.
+This project provides one half of a system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an ATLAS server grid.
 Its companion project is [ATLAS Map](https://github.com/ayan4m1/atlas-map).

 ## Prerequisites